olleharstedt/tellstory/README.md

     <sentence>A simple sentence.</sentence>

+Then run, from the shell, `$./tellstory filename.xml`, and the program will print

+> A simple sentence.

 #### Alt

 Within a sentence you can have `<alt>` tags (short for _alternative_).
 One alt tag will be chosen randomly: